pablosamela/ga-plain/README.md

 This project was generated with NPM.

 ## Start Application.
-Just open index.html.
+Just open index.html

 ## Install
-No need to intall in this repository, just run `npm install` to add dependencies to start working.
+No need to install this repository, I just ran `npm install` to add the  dependencies when I started working.

 ## Sass compiler
 As the dependencies, I used Sass to compile Bootstrap.
 If you want you can run `sass assets/sass/index.scss assets/css/index.css` at the root of this project.
 But only  if you want to generate the css styles.